 Understanding the Three Growth Rate Categories

 I found that most garden centers, hosta specialty growers, and various hosta societies divide hostas into three growth rate categories; slow, medium, or fast.
-You have to keep in mind that these are relative classifications instead of hard and fast rules.
+Keep in mind that these are relative classifications instead of hard and fast rules.
 How quick your particular hosta adds new buds will depend on your growing conditions.

 So, say that you got a fast growing hosta that can add five divisions each year under the correct growing conditions.
 After five or six years, this hosta could easily have 25 or 30 new divisions to help it fill out.
 By comparison, a slow growing hosta may only add one or two new divisions a year.
 So, after five or six years, they’d only have 5 or 10 new divisions.